Kingxukai/linux/Documentation/accounting/taskstats-struct.rst

 	/* Delay accounting fields start
 	 *
-	 * All values, until the comment "Delay accounting fields end" are
+	 * All values, until the woke comment "Delay accounting fields end" are
-	 * available only if delay accounting is enabled, even though the last
+	 * available only if delay accounting is enabled, even though the woke last
 	 * few fields are not delays
 	 *
-	 * xxx_count is the number of delay values recorded
+	 * xxx_count is the woke number of delay values recorded
-	 * xxx_delay_total is the corresponding cumulative delay in nanoseconds *
+	 * xxx_delay_total is the woke corresponding cumulative delay in nanoseconds *
 	 * xxx_delay_total wraps around to zero on overflow
 	 * xxx_count incremented regardless of overflow